chasdev/config-files/Mac_setup_for_development.md

 ##Install an IDE

-While not recommended for day-to-day development, IDEs provide very nice debugging capabilities that are occasionally very important.
+While I do not use an IDE for day-to-day development, occasionally it's nice to have the debugging capabilities.